 It is a weapon that knows old Izalith and keeps a vestige of the Flame of Chaos’ power.

 Therefore, the future king was likely among the earliest of Izalith’s demon warriors, perhaps also earning himself a lofty rank or status because of it.
 He is unlikely to have been among the very first demons, however.
 Although the Old Demon King conjures molten earth from his weapon and chaos fire from his hand and the very earth, that same hammer derived from his soul doesn’t double as a sorcery staff.
-This means that he is unlikely to be one of the first demons who went on to learn flame sorcery and become demon priests.
+This means that he probably isn’t one of the early adopter who went on to learn flame sorcery and become priests.
 Rather, the Old Demon King is a pyromancer and so likely joined Izalithian civilization during the following period when the witches invented pyromancy and first taught it to humans.
 If so, he was fortunate to have never encountered the Chosen Undead during the events of DS1.
 And in that case, he too “knows” the Chaos of Izalith from absorbing his weapon’s power since long before the Flame of Chaos was lost, hence the pyromancy derived from his soul conjuring a large vestige of the original seedbed of Chaos.

 Supporting this notion is the fact that the Old Demon King is the “last” to know the Chaos of Izalith by the time we encounter him.
 The description for his soul purports this despite the existence of other surviving chaos demons like him, some even radiating fire with a soul identical to their King.
 But the King alone exudes chaos fire from his very being, which can be traced back to his direct experiences with the Flame of Chaos and large remnants derived from it.
 Put simply, it implies that the bodies of every other chaos demon we encounter have never experienced that power.
 Batwing demons forsook what Chaos they had for sunlight, and most others only know smolders or derive Chaos from pyromancy flames.
 The only one whose body has internalized chaos fire the same as the Old Demon King is the Demon Prince, who is dead whenever we actually battle with the king.
 This makes the King the only demon to have collected a significant amount of chaos fire within his actual body, though separate from his soul since it doesn’t differ from that of similarly large demon souls.